 The roadway network is structured to contain data for multiple timeframes.
-The roadway network prepared for the NFR Model contains the 2015 base year network as well as a list of planned and proposed roadway projects.
-The network also retains information about the 2012 year network to support back-casting as part of the model validation process.
+The roadway network prepared for the NFR Model contains the 2019 base year network as well as a list of planned and proposed roadway projects.
+The network also retains information about the 2015 year network to support back-casting as part of the model validation process.
 The network is designed to maintain information about planned and proposed roadway, transit, park-n-ride, and non-motorized projects, each associated with a year of completion.
-This allows the network to represent the 2015 base year, existing plus committed networks, plan forecast networks, interim horizon year networks, and any other network scenarios desired within a single network database.
+This allows the network to represent the 2019 base year, existing plus committed networks, plan forecast networks, interim horizon year networks, and any other network scenarios desired within a single network database.

-Notable changes to the 2015 roadway networks include:
+Notable changes to the 2019 roadway networks include:

-- Network contents have been updated to reflect 2015 base year conditions; - Posted speed limits have been added to the network; - Link speed models have been updated based on an analysis of speed limit and INRIX GPS speed data; - Non-motorized facilities and a bicycle facility type have been added to the network;
+- Network contents have been updated to reflect 2019 base year conditions. - Posted speed limits have been updated on the network. - Link speed models have been updated based on an analysis of speed limit and INRIX GPS speed data. - Non-motorized facilities and a bicycle facility type have been updated on the network.

-- Area type has been removed from the input network and is instead stored only in the TAZ dataset; - Area type definitions have been revised for consistency with other models in the state of Colorado, now increasing from the most dense to least dense area type; - Toll, HOV, and managed lane coding procedures have been updated; - Storage of roadway project information has been moved to a separate table and revised to include information about each roadway project; and - Some changes to network field names have been made to improve clarity.
+- Toll, HOV, and managed lane assumptions have been updated. - Storage of roadway project information has been moved to a separate table and revised to include information about each roadway project. - Some changes to network field names have been made to improve clarity.